Skip to main content

 Not extending the session duration

-Not focusing on SEO
+Don't focus on SEO

 Not using a professional design